francesco-s/product-categorization-engine/docs/design.md

-# Design Documentation: Product Categorization
+# Design Documentation: Smart Product Categorization

 This document outlines the design decisions, architecture, and trade-offs for a product categorization solution.

 ## 1. Problem Statement

-A client needs a machine learning solution that can automatically predict the correct category for a product based on its name and brand.
+ShopFully needs a machine learning solution that can automatically predict the correct category for a product based on its name and brand.
 The solution should be:

 - Accurate in classifying products across multiple categories
 - Accessible via a REST API